 Since 1 January 2012, all new salary sacrifices where the underlying benefit provided is liable to VAT must at least equal the VAT-inclusive cost of the benefit, otherwise the employer cannot claim the input VAT.

 This does not apply to all benefits as some are VAT-exclusive (eg pensions), or are specifically excluded from these provisions (eg company cars).
 In addition, not all employers can claim input VAT due to the services / goods they provide.

-The background to the change followed the ruling by the European Court of Justice in the case bought by HMRC against Astra Zeneca.
-In short the European Court of Justice decided that the supply of retail vouchers to employees will be considered to be a supply’ for VAT purposes.
-This means that, where employers have recovered the VAT they have incurred on vouchers supplied to employees under a salary sacrifice arrangement, without accounting for VAT on the amount sacrificed by the employee, there could be a retrospective VAT cost to be met.
+The background to the change followed the ruling by the European Court of Justice in the case brought by HMRC against Astra Zeneca.
+In short, the European Court of Justice decided that the supply of retail vouchers to employees will be considered to be a supply for VAT purposes.
+This means that, where employers have recovered the VAT they have incurred on vouchers supplied to em

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article